rondondaniel/nodejs-test-container/README.md

 # nodejs-test-container
-mini test container for testing serveless api infras
+mini test container for testing serverless api infras

 # Install
 To install just run it on the command line: